DongfeiJi/3DReconstruction-with-SFM/README.md

 1. Open the MeshLab.exe
 2. Open ./data/mydog.nvm.cmvs/00/bundle.rd.out, then the list.txt(this is the sparse reconstruction source)
 3. Import ./data/optim_dog.ply(this is the 3D object dense reconstruction mesh)
-now, u have your 3D source.
+ow, u have your 3D source.

 ## Improve
 1. Show the position of camera by Render->ShowCamera.